TinaYibingChen/STEAMcpp/README.md

 # STEAMcpp

-This is a working version of STEAMcpp.
-We are 1 note away from packing the package and thinking about publishing it.
+This is a working version of STEAM (Significance Threshold Estimation for Admixture Mapping) with core functions implemented with Rcpp.
+We are writing some vignettes, packing the package and planning to publish it.

 See functionality of the STEAM package: https://github.com/kegrinde/STEAM.